imen-cherif/British-Airways---A-Data-Science-Project/README.md

 The second task concerned the prediction of customers' buying behaviors, therefore using data manipulation, analysis, and visualization along with machine learning prediction algorithms, namely the random forest algorithm.

+The entire project was done on Jupyter notebooks.